nfergu/referrers/README.md

   finding untracked objects.
 It should be possible to get rid of these, but I haven't managed to track them all down yet.
 * Finding untracked objects may be slow.

-## TODO

-* Add sampling for large graphs.
-* Run MyPy and PyLint and fix any issues.
-* Add more test cases.
-Maybe also some integration tests.
-* Try to make handling of untracked objects more robust and faster.